 Blind Veterans UK are ensuring that the most vulnerable veterans we support are receiving everything they need right now.
 More than 90% of the blind veterans we serve are over 70 and so most at risk from the Coronavirus (COVID-19) in the coming months.
 As a result our immediate priorities have changed.

-- We have now closed our two training and rehabilitation centres in Brighton and Llandudno to all except the permanent residents at the Brighton centre and our care staff there continue to provide outstanding levels of care and support to those residents.
+Our two training and rehabilitation centres in Brighton and Llandudno remain closed to all except the permanent residents at the Brighton centre and our care staff there continue to provide outstanding levels of care and support to those residents.

 After extensive testing we have confirmed that our Brighton centre is completely free of Coronavirus so we are now able to allow families to visit their relatives in our garden.
 We are taking all necessary measures to ensure that everyone remains safe and protected.